akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ## SLF4J API compatibility

 The SLF4J API broke binary compatibility between versions 1.7 and 2.0.
-Akka supports depends on 1.7 but support either version.
+Akka depends on 1.7 but supports either versions.

 It is however not possible to mix a logger backend supporting one version with SLF4J API of other version, that will lead to no logging to output like this: